A Survivor’s Survival Plan

-Losing a spouse, much less planning for it, is a subject women and men tend to avoid.
-After all, this is one of the most devastating events anyone can experience.
-But like all difficult things, ignoring the inevitable is unlikely to do you any favors.
-Because while some people plan and some don’t, there are often surprises – arguably more for women when you consider the fact that the vast majority of them will outlive their husbands.
+Losing a spouse is a subject we tend to avoid.
+After all, it’s one of the most devastating events anyone can experience.
+But ignoring the inevitable is unlikely to do you any favors, especially when you consider that the vast majority of women will outlive their husbands.
 A healthier approach, perhaps, is to take your time and work through the things you can expect in widowhood.
-Doing so now might help during what is likely to be an inherently difficult time for your family.
+Doing so now might help during what will likely be an inherently difficult time for your family.

 Women, on average, find themselves widowed in their 50s.
 That could mean 10, 20, maybe even 30 years of life without their spouse by their side.
 Of surviving women, 53% say they and their spouse had done no financial planning in case one of them passed away.
 Furthermore, only about 14% of women were involved in making financial decisions before their husbands died, which could result in some surprises in widowhood.
 Here’s what we mean.